apache/gravitino/docs/glossary.md

 - Configurable settings and attributes associated with catalogs, schemas, and tables, influence their behavior and storage.

+## Protocol Buffers (protobuf)

+- A method developed by Google for serializing structured data, similar to XML or JSON.
+It is often used for efficient and extensible communication between systems.

 ## Public key

 - A openly shared key used for verification, encryption, or other operations intended for public knowledge.